juliarjohn/spotify-focus-music-predictor/README.md

 - Removed unnecessary index columns
 - Explored feature distributions and summary statistics
 - Computed a correlation matrix and heatmap
-- Built a simple focus score heuristic using acousticness, instrumentalness, energy, and speechiness
+- Built a simple focus score formula using acousticness, instrumentalness, energy, and speechiness
 - Compared high-scoring and low-scoring tracks
 - Ranked tracks using the calculated focus score

 ## Concepts Demonstrated

-- Data cleaning using pandas
+- Data cleaning using Pandas
 - Exploratory Data Analysis (EDA)
 - Correlation analysis
-- Feature engineering using a heuristic score
+- Feature engineering using a experimental formula-based score
 - Data visualization with Matplotlib

 ## Key Findings